 Finally, let's not forget the quixotic, exotic and alphabetic 29P/Schwassmann-Wachmann, known for frequent outbursts that can take it from magnitude +14 or +15 to +10 or +11 overnight.
 You can watch for it beginning in May and watch all the way through year's end as it crawls across northern Capricornus into Aquarius.

-No matter what your instrument — naked eye, binoculars, or telescope — 2017 promises to be a bountiful year for comet lovers.
-And that doesn't even include new ones that are just waiting to be discovered!
+No matter what your instrument — naked eye, binoculars, or telescope — 2017 shows promise in being a bountiful year for comet lovers.
+And that doesn't even include new comets in 2017 that are just waiting to be discovered!